Please note the law offices of O’Connor, Acciani & Levy are no longer accepting Reglan injury claims.

 The digestive drug Reglan has been linked to tardive dyskinesia, a severe and potentially chronic nervous system disorder that causes repetitive, involuntary movements, such as rapid eye blinking and shaking of the arms and legs.

 If you suffered tardive dyskinesia or other side effects while taking Reglan, you could be entitled to compensation for the cost of your medical treatment, lost wages, pain and suffering, and other effects of your injuries.
-The defective drug lawyers at O’Connor, Acciani & Levy are here to help you file your Reglan lawsuit to pursue all of the compensation you are entitled.
-We can manage every aspect of the legal process, including legal filings, settlement negotiations and courtroom proceedings.
+The defective drug attorneys at O’Connor, Acciani & Levy are here to help you file your Reglan lawsuit to pursue all of the compensation you are entitled.
+Our Cincinnati Reglan lawyers can manage every aspect of the legal process, including legal filings, settlement negotiations and courtroom proceedings.

 At our firm, injury victims are entitled to a free, no obligation legal consultation.
 We will discuss your legal options and if we think it is in your best interest to pursue a case.
 If you have grounds for a lawsuit and choose to move forward, we will not charge for our services unless we obtain fair compensation.